ReBoot: Distributed statistical learning via refitting bootstrap samples: Proof of technical lemmas

 We can bound each of the last three outer products similarly.
 Therefore, we focus on the second one for simplicity.
-By display (\ref{ineq:grad_upper_bound}), Proposition \ref{prop:glm_local_mse} and Lemma \ref{lem:center_hessian}, we have with probability at least $1 - 6 n ^ {-4}$ that
+By display (\ref{ineq:grad_upper_bound}), Lemma \ref{prop:glm_local_mse} and Lemma \ref{lem:center_hessian}, we have with probability at least $1 - 6 n ^ {-4}$ that

 Therefore, we have with probability at least $1 - 6 n ^ {-4}$ such that

 Similarly, it holds with probability at least $1 - 6 n ^ {-4}$ that

 \end{proof}